-- The team is able to identify the signs of a crisis or imminent crisis. - The team is able to upscale care and take the necessary measures (including judicial measures such as compulsory admission or treatment orders) to restore safety. - The team is, as a whole and 24/7, responsible for upscaling and downscaling care, even when hospital wards, crisis services, the GP and community social service teams are involved with the client. - A client's individual crisis plan is drawn up systematically with input from the client, their family and the team and is evaluated with the client and their network.
+- The team is able to identify the signs of a crisis or imminent crisis. - The team is able to intensify care, create alternative and creative interventions and increase treatment options collaboratively. - The team is able to take the necessary measures (including judicial measures such as compulsory admission or treatment orders) to restore safety. - The team is, as a whole and 24/7, responsible for upscaling and downscaling care, even when hospital wards, crisis services, the GP and community social service teams are involved with the client. - A client's individual crisis plan is drawn up systematically with input from the client, their family and the team and is evaluated with the client and their network.